Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Italian food is the best in the world, as I’m sure many would agree, and northern Italy is all about comfort food.
 Every region has its delicacies, and Piedmont is no exception.

-In Turin, the capital of the region, you can devour Agnolotti (small stuffed pasta), Gnocchi al Castelmagno (gnocchi with a sauce made of a special Piedmontese cheese), Tajarin (a type of egg pasta), Risotto al Barolo, and many more hearty Piedmontese dishes.
+In Turin, the capital of the region, you can devour Agnolotti (small stuffed pasta), Gnocchi al Castelmagno (gnocchi with a sauce made of a special Piedmontese cheese, which I adored), Tajarin (a type of egg pasta), Risotto al Barolo, and many more hearty Piedmontese dishes.

 Gnocchi al Castelmagno in Turin